 Wireless home alarm systems generally consist of three basic components:

 Sensors/transmitters: These are listed under the Monitoring Methods above, such as a window sensor or motion sensor.
 These devices are placed strategically around and inside the home to detect and alert you to signs of trouble.
-Different sensors are designed to “look out” for different things and trigger the alarm if it happens.
-For example, some alarm sensors are triggered if a door or window is opened, alarms triggered if glass is broken, if there’s movement in the room, or if carbon monoxide or smoke is detected.
+Different sensors are designed to “lookout” for different things and trigger the alarm if it happens.
+For example, some alarm sensors are triggered if a door or window is opened, alarms are triggered if the glass is broken, if there’s movement in the room, or if carbon monoxide or smoke is detected.
 When triggered, the sensor acts as a transmitter and sends an alert signal to the receiver(s).

 Indoor, plug-in receivers: The sensor/transmitters in a wireless system typically send alarm signals to indoor receivers plugged into an electrical wall outlet in your home, placed within range of the transmitters (cameras, motion detectors, etc.).
-The alarm must be set loudly enough that you can hear it throughout the house–or pick up the alert on your portable receiver if you’re in the back yard, for example.
+The alarm must be set loudly enough that you can hear it throughout the house–or pick up the alert on your portable receiver if you’re in the backyard, for example.
 Most systems give you the option to add extra receivers (if you need the alert sound to travel further in a larger home.)
-You would then install (or plug in) additional receivers in more than one location of the house.
+You would then install (or plugin) additional receivers in more than one location of the house.

 Control Panel: This is the nerve center of the home security system, which manages sensor activity and sends an alert to you via the method you’ve chosen–and may also notify an alarm monitoring company.
 You use the Control Panel to arm or disarm the alarm system, as well as to customize your settings.
 You would likely arm and disarm it with an alarm code entered into the keypad.
 Many home alarms have settings for “staying at home” and “away.”
-The stay at home mode might not activate motion sensors, for example, but would still keep glass break sensors armed.
+The stay-at-home mode might not activate motion sensors, for example, but would still keep glass break sensors armed.
 You might also have a remote control or be able to control the alarm on your smartphone or laptop.